 First, let's explore parallels between this story and that of Gen 2-3.

-Next, we can clearly see the famous three temptations at work.
+Next, we can clearly see the famous three temptations at work (please read The Unholy Three - Part 1 before reading this essay).
 Jesus is first tempted by pleasure - to appease His hunger and break His fast.
 Like Eden, the particular pleasure used is food.
 Next He is tempted to power, that is, to demonstrate his divine power by commanding the angels.
 Finally, He is tempted to greed, to own the whole world!
 Interesting in this last item is that all things in the world apparantly belong to Satan and they are his to give.
 In addition to the victimizing aspect of greed, there is also a spiritual aspect in that the excess of things we have were given us by the Devil, which is tied to worship of him.
 Very interesting.

 Next, of small importance but interesting nevertheless, is Satan's quotation of Scripture.
 The context is temptation to power and the particular power is that over the angels, and Satan is an angel.
 He quotes from Ps 91:11-12.
 The entire psalm is a song of secure trust in the Lord, knowing that He will protect us from the evils of the world.
 The following v.13 refers specifically to vipers and serpents, those symbols of the Devil.
 Why would he choose this text out of the entire bible, this text that emphasizes the Lord's domnation over the Devil?
 A very interesting choice and food for thought.